mk-runner/CoGaze/README.md

 ```

 > `chexbert.pth` and `radgraph` must be downloaded manually (see [MLRG](https://github.com/mk-runner/MLRG) for instructions).

-> Other checkpoints will be automatically fetched during training.
+> During training, additional checkpoints will be automatically downloaded or retrieved.
+You only need to specify the parameter `--online_ckpt "Yes"`.

 ### 4. Download Datasets for Classification and Segmentation